Charliecoolswag/CharlieNgo.blog.io/_posts/2024-03-03-Rollaball-Struggle.md

 I tried to investigate if the Input System package was installed wrong or used wrong in the side panel.
 However I could't not find any difference with my settings and the tutorial.
 I therefore searched the wide web to save me but the only code I could find would use the transform setting which I was not interested in using.

-Finally I gave up and wrote to my supervisor Jakob who responded very quickly despite our 6 hour time difference (As I was in Vietnam).
+Finally I gave up and wrote to my supervisor Jakob whom responded very quickly despite our 6 hour time difference (Because I was in Vietnam).

 It turned out after reviewing my code that I made a simple syntax error in the OnMove contructor and wrote onMove instead :).
 A habit I may have carried over from my courses writing java code that doesn't use capital letters as the first letter in constructors.